Covers

 WHITE DESIGN STYLE 1970 - 1975

 After these halting efforts to judge a history book series by its cover, Methuen, the newly evolved series publisher, decided to adopt something of a format.
 This new approach would be based on the white motif of Henry VIII, but more controlled and with a predominately white surface into which would be dropped an image of the subject monarch.
-This posed a problem however because Edward the Confessor, unfortunately, had few photographs taken in his lifetime so the publisher once again fell back on the resources of Bayeux and a scene depicting the death of the king, his starring role in the opening moments of the proceedings.
+This posed a problem however because Edward the Confessor, unfortunately, had few photographs taken in his lifetime so the publisher once again fell back on the resources of Bayeux and a scene depicting the death of the king, his starring role in the opening moments of the proceedings, for the 1970 Edward the Confessor book.

 This format was observed for the next three books in the series, Henry VII (1972), Henry II (1973), and Edward IV (1974) which was published in North America in 1975, the last book to be printed with the white style.